 It’s no secret that employees use social media during the workday.
 What might be surprising is just how much it’s used.

 According to a recent report from Bambu by Sprout Social, nearly 20 percent of employees say they spend more than an hour on social media every day and 10 percent say that time exceeds two hours.
 While some companies try to limit their employee’s social media use, it can be more challenging than you think, and leave trust issues with your employees.

 As the saying goes, if you can’t beat them, join them.
-While there’s always a risk with encouraging social media use, there can be several employer benefits as well.
+While there’s always a risk with encouraging social media use, there can be several benefits to allowing social media in the workplace as well.
 Below we’ll outline the five types of posts that are most helpful for employees to share, as well as strategies to encourage thoughtful posting.
 Ready?
 Let’s dive in.

 1. Employer Brand